 I feel a little guilty, I guess, but I still keep doing it.
 I love candy.

 On Friday when we were at the A&P, there was no loose candy anywhere.
-I even checked the section where they keep the cake mix.
+I even checked the section where they keep the cake mixes.
 Sometimes, there’ll be little chocolate chips lying around.
 But this time, nothing.
 They must have cleaned the whole store.

 When Mommy stopped to talk with Jennifer Troccoli’s mother over by the eggs, I snuck back to the candy aisle.
-I pushed a big bag of m&ms to the back of the shelf and tore it open with both hands.
+I slid a big bag of m&ms to the back of the shelf and tore it open with both hands.
 I shook a few out so it looked like what’s usually there and filled both pockets of my coat.
 Some for me, and some for Judy.